Find out about how firms should handle complaints during coronavirus.

 - acknowledge receipt of complaints, particularly where the firm has the technology to send automated responses by email or online to complaints made electronically

-We recognise that operational challenges mean that some firms may find it more difficult to meet certain requirements in DISP 1.6.
-In particular, the requirement to provide a final response to complaints within 8 weeks of receipt (15 business days for payment services or e-money complaints), or a holding response explaining why they’ve been unable to provide a final response within the timeframe.
+When we first published this statement on 1 May 2020, we recognised that operational challenges could result in some firms finding it more difficult to meet certain requirements in DISP 1.6.
+In particular, the requirement to provide a final response to complaints within 8 weeks of receipt (15 business days rather than 8 weeks for payment services or e-money complaints), or a holding response explaining why they’ve been unable to provide a final response within the timeframe.

-Any firm that has material difficulties complying with DISP 1.6, or other complaint handling requirements, should inform their usual supervisory contact or contact [email protected], and tell us the steps it is taking to manage and address its non-compliance.
+We consider that firms have now had enough time to embed new ways of working, and, accordingly, a failure to comply with DISP 1.6, or other complaint handling requirements, should only arise in exceptional circumstances connected to the impact of Covid-19.
+Any firm that is facing difficulties complying should inform their usual supervisory contact or contact [email protected], and tell us the steps it is taking to manage and address its non-compliance.

-While the circumstances relating to coronavirus continue, we expect claims management companies (CMCs) to allow firms a reasonable amount of extra time, beyond 8 weeks, to give a final response before referring complaints to the Ombudsman Service.
+While the circumstances relating to coronavirus continue, we expect claims management companies (CMCs) to allow firms the time requested in their holding responses, to give a final response before referring complaints to the Ombudsman Service, if the CMC considers this amount of time reasonable.
 (As noted above, this period is 15 business days for payment services or e-money complaints, rising to 35 business days where the firm has sent a holding response within 15 business days of receiving the complaint.)

 When considering what is a reasonable amount of time for a firm to provide a final response, we will consider the current operational challenges firms face, and expect CMCs to do the same, unless they identify and can show a particular urgency in the individual complaint and circumstances of the complainant.